Rosettea/Hilbish/README.md

 <a href="https://discord.gg/3PDdcQz"><img alt="Discord" src="https://img.shields.io/discord/732357621503229962?color=blue&style=flat-square"></a>
 <br>

+# Midnight Edition
+> [!CAUTION]
+> This is a **HEAVILY** WORK IN PROGRESS branch which makes a lot of internal changes.
+Functionality **will** be missing if you use this branch, and you may see crashes too.
+Tread lightly.

+Hilbish: Midinight Edition is a version of Hilbish meant to be compatible with the original C implementation of Lua by using a Go library binding.
+The end goal is to offer Midnight Edition as a separate, "not as supported" build for users that *really* want to access a certain library made for C Lua.
+The standard edition, which is all native Go, will always be more supported than Midnight Edition.

+# Back to the original README
 Hilbish is an extensible shell designed to be highly customizable.
 It is configured in Lua and provides a good range of features.
 It aims to be easy to use for anyone but powerful enough for